High in Iron: A Diet to Beat Iron Deficiency Anemia

-Your daily dietary iron intake depends on your age, gender, and physiological needs.
+Your daily dietary iron intake depends on several factors, such as your age, gender, and physiological needs.
 For example, women of reproductive age need more iron to replenish the monthly losses due to menstruation.
 Also, pregnant women and infants have higher iron needs to fulfill the requirements of rapid growth and development.
-Special conditions like pregnancy, lactation or any other health condition may require different doses of iron.
+Special conditions, like pregnancy, lactation or any other health condition may require different doses of iron.
 Check with your doctor or dietitian for your individual needs.

 For your daily iron intake, the National Institute of Nutrition (NIN) recommends:

 Your iron requirements can be easily met by eating an iron-rich diet.
 Dietary iron has two forms: heme and nonheme.
 Heme iron is found in animal foods, while non-heme iron is present in plant-based foods.
 The best food sources of iron include:

 How to ensure optimal iron absorption from food?

 Your body can naturally absorb heme iron better than non-heme.
 But you can improve the absorption of plant-based iron by following these guidelines: